Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 Note: This is a change from the 2015 edition of the University Editorial Manual.

-Do not use credit hours; the term is redundant.
+Use credits, not credit hours, since the latter is redundant.
 Always use numerals for credits, even if it is less than 10, unless the number begins a sentence.
 Lisa needs 3 credits to graduate.

 Always use an em dash (—) with no spaces when emphasizing a separate clause in a sentence.
 Use em dashes to enclose a word or word group that interrupts the main structure.
 The projects—all three of them—are due this afternoon.
 Dashes can be substituted for a colon (:).